 Some Canadian boarding schools are prep schools, in that they prepare students well for university and post-secondary education.
 Some also cater to specific kinds of students, including troubled youth (or teens), special needs, learning disabilities, and ADHD students.
 And, of course, there are boarding schools in Canada for high school, middle school, and elementary school students.

-Canadian boarding schools normally have extensive facilities for academic, artistic, and athletic learning, depending on their type and in what subject they specialize in.
+Canadian boarding schools normally have extensive facilities for academic, artistic, and athletic learning, depending on their type and the subjects they specialize in.

-Across Canada, high school graduation requirements, for boarding schools and other schools, are set by the provincial boards, not the federal government.
+Across Canada, high school graduation requirements for boarding schools and other schools are set by the provincial boards, not the federal government.
 Therefore, graduation requirements vary between provinces based on provincial criteria and curricula.
 Provinces also define the elements of those criteria, including what a "credit" represents, which can make a direct comparison of degree requirements difficult.
-For example, in BC a credit represents 30 hours of in-class instruction; in Ontario a credit represents the completion of an entire course, not a portion of it.
+For example, in British Columbia, a credit represents 30 hours of in-class instruction; in Ontario, a credit represents the completion of an entire course, not a portion of it.
 Therefore, in order to graduate, students in Ontario are required to complete 30 credits in grades 9 through 12.
-In British Columbia 80 credits are required in grades 10 through 12.
+In British Columbia, 80 credits are required in grades 10 through 12.

 Despite what the numbers might seem to suggest, the reality is that graduation requirements vary only superficially between the provinces.
 All require that students study English/French, mathematics, science, Canadian history, geography, and health.
 In addition to those core subjects, all provinces offer optional courses for credit, and students are free to choose among them.
 These include courses in technology and computer studies, graphic and performing arts, world studies, international languages, social studies, and cooperative education.